MGlolenstine/P5c/README.md

     * endShape
     * vertex
     * dataDirectory(gives you path to folder data inside of running directory)
+      * currently only working on Linux, multiplatform using P5c IDE
     * sketchDirectory(gives you path to running directory)
+      * currently only working on Linux, multiplatform using P5c IDE
     * PVector
     * Color
     * PImage